Dates of Exhibition: January 20th – February 28th, 2015

-Toomey Tourell is pleased to present a solo exhibition of new drawings and sculptures by the artist Nathaniel Price entitled, “Drawn”.
-Please refer to press release below.
+Toomey Tourell Fine Art is pleased to announce a solo exhibition of new works by Los Angeles based artist Yvette Gellis.
+Read press release below

 Untitled 5333 - 2014, mixed media; oil, acrylic, graphite, collage, plexiglass on wood panel, 34 x 22 inches

 Untitled 5370 - 2014, mixed media; oil, acrylic, graphite, collage, plexiglass on wood panel, 34 x 22 inches